Security

 TLS / transport

 - TLS 1.3 required on all customer endpoints.
-TLS 1.2 accepted for legacy browsers but not recommended.
+TLS 1.2 accepted for older browsers but not recommended.
 TLS 1.1 and below rejected.

 - HSTS with